 Strike A Deal With Trustworthy Clients

-As mentioned above, you may ask your potential customer to pay first before sending the products to them.
+As mentioned above, you may ask your potential customer to pay first before sending the products and resources to them.
 It is possible to let them pay you half upfront if they want some leverage, too, but any amount below that may put you in a sticky situation.